fedefloris/Malloc/README.md

 ## Challenge
 A dynamic zone memory allocator based on the buddy system.

+In the buddy system we use blocks that are powers of two, we arrange things so that blocks of size 2^N always begin at memory addresses where the N least significant bits are zero.

+For example:
+  - blocks of size 2^0 can begin at any address.
+  - blocks of size 2^1 can only begin at even addresses.
+  - blocks of size 2^2 only begin at addresses with the least significant 2 bits equal to zero.

+The constraints on the block addresses in the binary buddy system have an interesting consequence.
+When a block of size 2n+1 is split into two blocks of size 2n, the addresses of these two blocks will differ in exactly one bit, bit n, using the counting scheme that numbers bits starting with 0 at the least significant end.
+Thus, given a block of size 2n at address a, we can compute the address of its buddy, the other half of the block from which it was split, by exclusive-oring a with 2n.

 For more details look at the [subject](subject.pdf).

 ## Using the project